ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 The battery model is a mixed-integer linear program built in PuLP, that optimizes the dispatch of a battery with perfect foresight of future prices and marginal carbon intensities.

-The only value stream available to the battery is the arbitrage of electricity from one interval to another.
+The only value stream available to the battery is the arbitrage of electricity or carbon from one interval to another.
 The battery is optimized in monthly blocks with interval data on a 5 minute frequency.

 ### Optimize for price or carbon